escapist_title.jpg (12430 bytes)

 Main > FAQs > What Games Are

-What Games Are
+What Roleplaying Games Are

 In December of 1998, I received an e-mail from a gentleman named Steven Seitz.
 Here's what he had to say: